Will You Pay Taxes On Compensation For Lost Wages?

 What is special to note here is that the withholdings relating to income tax should be withheld by the pair.
 That means that anyone paying compensation for lost wages, it should account for the income tax, withhold it, and they should provide you with a specific IRS form.
 However, it is still your responsibility to report that income along with that form when filing your taxes in the following year.

 We mentioned earlier that some types of Damages are always subject to taxes, and others are not.
 Property damage, especially to cover the loss of a vehicle or the loss of property contained within the vehicle, is not subject to taxes.
 The reason for this is that you have already paid taxes on that property.
 Additionally, it’s highly likely that you’re not recovering the full value of that property loss, so you’re not generating income or profiting from these types of compensation.

 However, punitive damages are always subject to taxes.
 Punitive damages are taxable because although it is a reward to the victim or the family for extremely reckless behavior, it is technically a monetary reward.
 It is a profit or money you didn’t have before the crash.

 Emotional distress is another type of damage that is always taxable.
 The IRS stance on this is that while you may have undergone some medical treatment to address emotional distress, such as therapy, compensation for distress doesn’t directly address medical expenses.

 How to File a Claim with Your Tampa Auto Accident Attorney

 One common misconception in Tampa, and throughout Florida, is that drivers cannot take legal action against another driver.
 However, the events of drunk driving, street racing, and extremely reckless behavior, it is an option.
-Determine how to file your claim by contacting Winters Yonker.
-Our team of well-experienced attorneys fight to get the compensation that you deserve.
+Determine how to file your claim by contacting Winters & Yonker, P.A.
+Our team of well-experienced attorneys fights to get the compensation that you deserve.